matteoborrotti/automaticlabeling/README.md

 - custom_libraries folder contains all the custom functions developed for the work;

 - examples folder contains all the Python file for running an example based on distribution-based method and top words-based method.

+All the codes are developed and tested by Silvio Gerli and Teresa Cigna.
+For any enquires about the code please write to silvio.gerli@sinte.net or teresa.cigna@sinte.net.